OWASP/ASVS/4.0/en/0x10-V1-Architecture.md

 ## V1.5 Input and Output Pipeline Architectural Requirements

+In 4.0, we have moved away from the term "server-side" as a loaded trust boundary term.
+The trust boundary is still concerning - making decisions on untrusted browsers or client devices is bypassable.
+However, in mainstream architectural deployments today, the trust enforcement point has dramatically changed.
+THerefore, where the term "trusted service layer" is used in the ASVS, we mean any trusted enforcement point, regardless of location, such as a microservice, serverless API, server-side, a trusted API on a client device that has secure boot, partner or external APIs, and so on.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---:| :---: | :---: |
 | **1.5.1** | Verify that input and output requirements clearly define how to handle and process data based on type, content, and applicable laws, regulations, and other policy compliance.  | | ✓ | ✓ | 1029 |